chloehudzik/workfront-learn.en/help/fusion/3-universal-connectors-and-routing/routing-patterns-walkthrough.md

 ---
-title: Routing Patterns Walkthrough
+title: Routing patterns walkthrough
 description: Learn how to use the Set Variable module to send a number through multiple paths to see how filters and fallbacks behave in [!DNL Adobe Workfront Fusion].
 activity: use
-doc-type: feature video
 team: Technical Marketing
+type: Tutorial
+feature: Workfront Fusion
+role: User
+level: Beginner
 kt: 9015
 exl-id: 3ba15bf6-b296-4356-9974-1262c5d97602
 ---